francescorivola/connectif-2-gc-storage/README.md

 ## Usage

-The usage documentation can be found running the tool with the help flag:
+The usage documentation can be found running the CLI with the help flag:

 ```
 $ connectif-2-gc-storage --help